University campus near Indianapolis, Indiana

 Notable Cyber Incidents in the Indianapolis Area

-Cyber threats are not abstract risks for Indianapolis — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Indianapolis-Carmel-Anderson:
+Cyber threats aren't abstract risks for Indianapolis, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Indianapolis-Carmel-Anderson:

 Cybersecurity Programs Accessible from Nearby Communities

 If you live in a community near Indianapolis, you can access the same cybersecurity programs without relocating.
 The greater Indianapolis area is well-connected, and many students commute from surrounding cities to attend programs locally.
-Here is how Indianapolis's cybersecurity schools are accessible from nearby areas:
+Here's how Indianapolis's cybersecurity schools are accessible from nearby areas:

 • Anderson → Ivy Tech Community College (33 mi), Indiana University-Indianapolis (35 mi)